weppos/whois/README.markdown

 By default, each query run though the client has a timeout value of 5 seconds.
 If the execution exceeds timeout limit, the client raises a `Timeout::Error` exception.

-Off course, you can customize the timeout value setting a different value.
+Of course, you can customize the timeout value setting a different value.
 If timeout is `nil`, the client will until the response is sent back from the server or the process is killed.
 Don't disable the timeout unless you really know you are doing!

 ```ruby
 w = Whois::Client.new(:timeout => 10)